thefoggycity/BGIScrViewer/README.md

 # BGIScrViewer
 A tool for viewing decompressed scripts of BGI visual novel games.
-Core code formerly written by Amemiya.

 ##TheProgram
 The core decoding code is formerly written by Amemiya.
 Also two related original class files are adopted here.